-The New Building Canada Fund federal-provincial infrastructure funding program was introduced in 2014, and includes the Provincial Infrastructure Component (PTIC) which provides \$10 billion in federal infrastructure funding.
+The New Building Canada Fund federal-provincial infrastructure funding program was introduced in 2014, and includes the Provincial Territorial Infrastructure Component (PTIC) which provides \$10 billion in federal infrastructure funding.
 PTIC provides funding for projects of national, regional and local significance, with a focus on projects that support economic growth, a clean environment, stronger communities, growth in export and trade, and meeting the opportunities and challenges of growth.
-PTIC is divided into two sub-components: \$9 billion for National Regional Projects; and \$1 billion dedicated to projects located in communities of fewer than 100,000 residents through the Small Communities Fund.
+PTIC is divided into two sub-components: \$9 billion for National Regional Projects; and \$1 billion dedicated to projects located in communities of fewer than 100,000 residents through the Small Communities Fund (SCF).
 Federal PTIC funding is allocated to each of the provinces and territories over ten years.
-Saskatchewan is allocated \$436.7 million; 90 per cent (\$393.0 million) to the National Regional Projects and 10 per cent (\$43.7 million) is dedicated to the Small Communities Fund.
+Saskatchewan is allocated \$436.7 million; 90 per cent (\$393.0 million) to the National Regional Projects and 10 per cent (\$43.7 million) is dedicated to the SCF.
 By matching available federal funding, over \$873.4 million in federal and provincial funding will be invested in priority infrastructure projects across the province.
-The first intake of PTIC applications closed on January 12, 2015.
-Two future intakes are planned to allow eligible recipients multiple opportunities to apply for funding.
+In 2015-16, 34 water and wastewater projects were announced with federal/provincial funding of \$29.376 million under SCF.